Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been victorious in seven, or 33.3%, of the 21 contests they have been chosen as underdogs in this season.

-- Tampa Bay is 5-13 this season when entering a game as the underdog by -105 or more on the moneyline.

-- The moneyline set for this matchup implies the Rays have a 51.2% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Rays a 55.6% chance to win.

-- So far this season, Tampa Bay and its opponents have hit the over in 75 of its 141 games with a total.

-- The Rays are 10-8-0 against the spread in their 18 games that had a posted line this season.
+- Tampa Bay has played in 142 games with an over/under set, and have combined with its opponents to go over the total 76 times (76-62-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!